xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Return the color of the interval.

 ### commaBasis(*temperament*)
-Obtain the comma basis (null space) of a temperament.
+Obtain the comma basis (null space) of a temperament or a val.

 ### commaList(*commas*, *basisOrLimit*, *weights*, *pureEquaves*, *fullPrimeLimit*)
 Construct a Temperament instance from an array of commas.
 Optional weights are applied multiplicatively on top of Tenney weights.
 Optionally equaves are normalized to pure.
 Optionally the full prime limit is assumed based on the commas.